GalKJ/Founders-and-coders-Website-project/README.md

 # Founders-and-coders-Website-project

+## Website project built for application to the Founders & Coders pre-apprenticeship program.

+The website tells the user a little about me as a developer and shows off some of the skills I have learnt so far.

+The site can be viewed here

 ## Website section approach

 I wanted to chop the website into distinct sections and decided to do that using a `min-width: 100vh;`.
 This way I would be able to keep the sections of the website clear.